AUT-Data-Group/PREDICT-Persian-Reverse-Dictionary/README.md

 # Project Files

-All of the files needed to run the jupyter notebooks are uploaded on Google Drive, and are accessable through [this link](https://drive.google.com/drive/folders/1OzVUPS9dv3YlaVodm47cjuDl9ojiFzM7?usp=sharing).
+All of the files needed to run the jupyter notebooks are uploaded on Google Drive, and are accessible through [this link](https://drive.google.com/drive/folders/1OzVUPS9dv3YlaVodm47cjuDl9ojiFzM7?usp=sharing).

+# Dataset

+We have introduced a novel dataset which can be used to develop Persian reverse dictionaries in the future.
+The dataset is a collection of 855217 words along with the phrases describing them.
+These phrases were extracted from the top three most well-known Persian dictionaries (including Amid, Moeen, and Dehkhoda), Persian Wikipedia, and a Persian Wordnet (called [Farsnet](http://farsnet.sbu.ac.ir).

 Cite
 ---